Intermittent Communication

 \begin{proof} We show that $R_1$ is a lower bound for the capacity of intermittent communication by lower bounding the mutual information.
-Let vector $T^{k+1}:=(N_0,N_1,...,N_k)$ denote the number of noise insertions in between the codeword symbols, where the $N_i$'s are iid geometric random variables with mean $\alpha-1$.
-We have
+Let vector $T^{k+1}:=(N_0,N_1,...,N_k)$ denote the number of noise insertions in between the codeword symbols, where the $N_i$'s are iid geometric random variables with mean $\alpha-1$: Now, we have

-where~\eqref{eq-thm-simple-1} follows from the fact that $C^k$ is independent of the insertion process $T^{k+1}$, and conditioned on the positions of noise symbols $T^{k+1}$, the mutual information between $C^k$ and $Y^N$ equals the mutual information between input and output sequences of the DMC without considering the noise insertions; where~\eqref{eq-thm-simple-2} follows by considering iid codewords and by the fact that conditioning cannot increase the entropy; and~\eqref{eq-thm-simple-3} and~\eqref{eq-thm-simple-4} follow from the fact that $N_i$'s are iid geometric random variables.
+where~\eqref{eq-thm-simple-1} follows from $\mathbb{I}(C^k;Y^N,T^{k+1})=\mathbb{I}(C^k;T^{k+1})+\mathbb{I}(C^k;Y^N|T^{k+1})=\mathbb{I}(C^k;Y^N|T^{k+1})=\mathbb{I}(X^k;Y^k)$, where the first equality follows from the chain rule, the second equality follows from the fact that the codeword $C^k$ is independent of the insertion process $T^{k+1}$, and the last equality follows from the fact that conditioned on the positions of noise symbols $T^{k+1}$, the mutual information between $C^k$ and $Y^N$ equals the mutual information between input and output sequences of the DMC without considering the noise insertions; where~\eqref{eq-thm-simple-2} follows by considering iid symbols of codewords and by the fact that conditioning cannot increase the entropy; and~\eqref{eq-thm-simple-3} and~\eqref{eq-thm-simple-4} follow from the fact that $N_i$'s are iid geometric random variables.
 Finally, the result follows after dividing both sides by $k$ and considering the capacity achieving input distribution of the DMC. \end{proof}

 Although the lower bound on the capacity of intermittent communication in Theorem~\ref{theorem-simple-lower} is valid for the specific intermittent process described above, our achievability results in Section~\ref{sec-achv} apply to an arbitrary insertion process as long as $N/k \xrightarrow{\text{ } p \text{ }} \alpha$ as $k \to \infty$.